-The Welsh Government will publish details of the amounts paid to Rural Support beneficiaries.
+We will publish details of the amounts paid to Rural Support beneficiaries.
 Data will be published for all beneficiaries on a searchable website, and will include the name and locality of the farmer/land manager and details of the amounts and schemes for which subsidy has been paid.
 However, for those receiving less than the equivalent of £1,250 in subsidies the name will be withheld.
 The data will be published annually on 31 May and remain available for two years from the date it is published.
-The information will be available on the Defra website at: www.cap-payments.defra.gov.uk
+The information will be available on the Defra website.